yeoman/yeoman/readme.md

 ```
 ![image](http://yeoman.io/media/yeoman-packages.png)

-See the [complete documentation](https://github.com/yeoman/yeoman/tree/master/docs/cli) for more.
 We also have [extended documentation](https://github.com/mklabs/yeoman/wiki/_pages) available for those more interested in the Yeoman internals.

 ### Trouble-shooting